igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 assert(token.allowance(wallet, symbolic_spender) == 0);
 ...
 ```
-## Improvement of coverage
-### create2 during test
+## create2 during test
-In this challenge, we have a unique feature: the logic of the test is based on the fact that new contracts will be created during the test, which means that we need to add new contracts to **GlobalStorage** where they are created:
+In this challenge, we have a unique feature: the logic of the test is based on the fact that new contracts will be created during the test.
 ```soliidty
 function deployProxy(address _singleton, bytes memory initializer, bytes32 salt) internal returns (SafeProxy proxy) {
 ...